 Sometimes, as a writer, I feel like my life is more like a book.

-I can picture the chapters ending with the cliffhanger of what Mom and I were going to do after the divorce.
+I can picture the chapters ending with cliffhangers like the divorce.
 Or what I was gonna do when I was first offered drugs in high school.

-But sometimes my life is too anti climatic for that.
-For example, when I was offered the drugs, I looked at the person as if she was crazy.
-The boy beside me – who did the drugs I assume regularly – said no for me because I’m too “innocent”.
-We went through the rest of English class like it was nothing.
+But sometimes my life is too anti-climatic for that.
+Like when I got offered drugs, I looked at the person as if she was crazy.
+The boy beside me – who did the drugs as well – said no for me because I’m too “innocent”.
+We went through the rest of class like it was nothing.

-Stories are inside of all of us though.
-Not just one story, but many.
-There’s the story of me with beauties and difficulties of marching band.
-There’s the story of me of overcoming the scares my childhood left on me.
-There’s the story of me learning how different the world is from what I thought by the time I got to college.
+Stories are inside of us all though.
+Not one story, but many.
+There’s the story of me with the beauties and difficulties of marching band.
+There’s the story of me overcoming the damages my childhood left me.
+There’s the story of me learning how different the world is from what I thought when I got to college.

 Everyone has these stories inside of them, but not everyone can write them out.
 That’s when writers come into play.
-We write out everyone’s lives – our lives – in nonfiction and fiction stories.
+We write everyone’s lives – our lives – in stories.
 We translate life onto a page for others to read and transcend.